The 12 Best Free Resources to Learn Chinese Online in 2022

 Don’t believe me?

-Check out these seven ways to learn Chinese for free courtesy of our good old friend, the internet.
+Check out these 12 resources to learn Chinese for free courtesy of our good old friend, the internet.

 What you’ll get: Free Chinese lessons